raspberrypilearning/turtle-tracker/en/step_5.md

 --- task ---

-Click on the **Grid/Map Button** and you will see a map of the area around Poilão island, off the west coast of Africa.
+Click on the **Grid/Map Button** and you will see a map of the area around Poilão, an island off the west coast of Africa.

 ![Stage showing map with button highlighted](images/map-backdrop.png)